Deep sea mining: the potential convergence of science, industry and sustainable development?

 However, the most advanced mining exploration that has moved forward thus far and shown to be economically viable is largely focusing on polymetallic nodules, which occur in arguably the least species diverse of the three ecosystems.
 No doubt, the ecology around these nodules is unique and all activities must proceed with great care regardless of absolute diversity estimates thus far.
 In particular, the microbes which are believed to have led to the accretion of the metallic deposits pose a fascinating area for research in terms of their pharmacological properties.
 To this end, the industry and the ISA has committed to only allowing for mining to occur if there are two "reference zones" which have been allocated for conservation purposes and for impact measurement purposes of at least equivalent size.
 Although some conservationists have questioned the efficacy of the concept of "no net loss", we undertake this approach constantly through protected areas management on land and in the oceans.
 A lot of the efficacy depends on the level of homogeneity of particular systems.
 Thus coral reefs and active hydrothermal vents which are highly heterogeneous systems are not appropriate for such an approach but the vast deep sea nodule plains may well be so.
 The characterization of these reference zones is an important protective feature that is now being studied in detail.
 Notably, an equivalent protective feature of this kind is not generally required in terrestrial mining sites that may occur in potentially even more biodiverse and vulnerable ecosystems such as rainforests.

 Ultimately, the environmental impacts will need to be considered as a comparative life cycle assessment between terrestrial and oceanic minerals.
-Such a preliminary assessment has been undertaken by a team of industry-led scientists (including the co-founder of the Oceans Health Index, Dr. Steven Katona), and published as an industry White Paper (lead author is multidisciplinary physicist and economist Daina Paulikas).
-I have been advising Deep Green Metals and the Government of Nauru's mineral exploration company NORI, on the methodology to appropriately conduct such analyses and pursue a peer-reviewed version of this document, via my affiliate professorship role with the University of Queensland's Sustainable Minerals Institute.
+Such an assessment has been undertaken and published in a peer-reviewed well-ranked journal (I am a contributing author to this study along with Steve Katona, cofounder of the Ocean Health Index).
 Separate peer-reviewed studies have provided a framework for looking at the full impact considerations, which are likely to be less than terrestrial mining, largely owing to minimal processing energy requirements.
 Even more significantly, the waste generation and hazard of tailings dams that come from terrestrial mines is mitigated in the case of oceanic minerals.

 Assessments of the discharges from the shipping vessels that undertake initial processing of the ore residues, as well as the plumes of sediment generated along the water column as the minerals are retrieved to the surface are still to be fully evaluated.
-A team led by Thomas Peacock at MIT is undertaking some of this research for the International Seabed Authority.
+A team led by Thomas Peacock at MIT has undertaken some of this research for the International Seabed Authority and published findings in July 2021.
 Studies from earlier deep sea disturbances that occurred in the 1970s and 80s during often clandestine exploration activities without any mitigation measures are not a suitable comparison (though can inform the standards development) with the current state of equipment and technology being tested.
 The same can be said of older techniques for terrestrial mining compared with modern practices.

 Another area of concern that has been noted by some activists pertains to accidental methane releases from hydrate deposits in the deep sea which could contribute to carbon emissions.
 The temperature, pressure and geochemistry of the region of the ocean where current mining is being considered so far does not appear to be a point of concern in this regard.
 Furthermore, methane extraction itself as a resource remains a point of consideration and if there was such a concern, it could potentially be harnessed as a resource, or for mitigation purposes.